I have wasted a great deal of time lamenting my aging body. If I ever had ambitions of being a swimsuit model, that’s off the table. You’re welcome!

 So instead of waving the stick around in the air, he beat the crap out of the rock with it, and voila water poured out!
 The people went crazy!
 Yeah, it was all fun and games until God stepped in.

-So, now, put on your big boy/big girl pants folks and gird your loins cause it’s up to you how the rest of your life will play out and your journey will end.
+So, now, put on your big boy/big girl pants, folks, and gird your loins cause it’s up to you how the rest of your life will play out and how your journey will end.
 I have had regrets in my life and will probably have more because that’s the foolish me who can’t seem to learn the first, second, or zillionth time!
-But, God still forgives a zillion + one times, if that’s what it takes.
+But God still forgives a zillion + one times, if that’s what it takes.

-It seems like such a stretch…no…an impossibility, for us to accept what God really desires from us and for us: Not a list of commands we can tick off like the rich guy in Matthew (19:16), not a quick rote prayer on our way to more important things, not a list of complaints we keep bringing to him until they are heard and remedied.
+It seems like such a stretch – no – an impossibility, for us to accept what God desires from us and for us.
+Not a list of commands we can tick off like the rich guy in Matthew (19:16), not a quick rote prayer on our way to more important things, not a list of complaints we keep bringing to him until they are heard and remedied.

 Do you ever think about why we stay stuck there?
 I believe we are afraid of intimacy.
-Deny it, poo-poo it, thumb your nose at it.
-But think about it.
-Keeping ourselves at arm’s length from our relationship with God and others requires nothing from us.
+Deny it, poo-poo it, thumb your nose at it, but think about it.
+Keeping ourselves at arm’s length from a relationship with God and others requires nothing from us.
 Intimacy is too scary.
 But surprisingly, it too makes no demands.
 By its nature, it cannot demand.

-We continually believe that we’re not good, perfect, or “holy” enough.
+We continually believe that we’re not good enough, not perfect enough, not “holy” enough.
 Who told us that?
-I can think of several people in my life, beginning with my parents, especially my mother.
-Countless more people have been eager to reinforce that lie over the years.
-It’s incredible when you think about it, that we allow other broken people to define us and determine our worth.
+I can think of several people, beginning with my parents, especially my mother.
+Unfortunately, countless more people have been eager to reinforce that lie over the years.
+When you think about it, it’s amazing that we allow other broken people to define us and determine our worth.
 Then point to them when we try to prove to God that we are not worthy of love.

-Fear makes no sense.
-It denies us a loving, generous, merciful, forgiving, extraordinary relationship with God, and in turn, with others.
+Fear denies us a loving, generous, merciful, forgiving, extraordinary relationship with God, and in turn, with others.
 Instead, we settle for crumbs.
-We live in defiance of our truth because it seems impossible to believe that God would really “desire” our broken, self-centered, imperfect selves.
-What Glennon Doyle calls “this crappy version of ourselves.”
+We live in defiance of our truth because it seems impossible to believe God would really “desire” our broken, self-centered, imperfect selves.
+What Glennon Doyle calls “this crappy version of ourselves”.
 Instead of embracing it, we give up trying because it’s just too hard to be the flawless human we’ve been led to believe God requires.
-We’re sure that we are a disappointment to him.
+We’re certain that we are a disappointment to him.
 That he’s tallying up all our transgressions.
-That nothing gets past him.
 It’s really annoying.

 Fear has a source that God continually warns us about.
 I love this quote from John Eldridge:

-I was able to begin my long journey of change when I came face-to-face with this God who seems to forget our offenses even when we can’t.
-Not a change that signifies accomplishment but a change that allows me to embrace my messiness, brokenness, and imperfections.
+I was able to begin my long road to change when I came face-to-face with this God who seems to forget our offenses even when we can’t.
+Not a change that signifies accomplishment but change that begins with me embracing my messiness, brokenness, and imperfections.

 Jesus said to all with ears to hear, which has never been many, “For indeed, the kingdom of God is within you” (my emphasis).
 Luke 17:21.
-You don’t have to strive for it or wait till you die.
+You don’t have to strive for it or wait until you “get to heaven, to experience it

-Jesus warned his followers then and warns us now, “The thief comes only to steal and kill and destroy; I have come that they (you and me included) may have life and have it to the full.”
-John10:10.
-Do you feel like you’re living your fullest life possible, that you are the best version of yourself?
-Or does it feel like one hurdle after another to overcome, barriers and heartaches and detours that wear you down?
+Jesus warned his followers then and warns us now, “The thief comes only to steal and kill and destroy; I have come that they (you and me included) may have life and have it to the full”.
+John 10:10.
+Do you feel like you’re living your fullest life possible?
+Or does it feel like one hurdle after another to overcome so many barriers, heartaches, and detours that wear you down?

 “Try me out for thirty days.
 When you arise in the morning, come talk to me first.
-Read some scripture, tell me what’s on your mind, what breaks your heart.
-You may already be doing that, but, I would ask you to go deeper because this is where it gets real.
-Give me ten or fifteen quiet minutes of your time without expecting anything.
-Then, if you don’t feel something stirring within you (by the way, that would be Me), I will give you your miserable life back!
+Read some Scripture, tell me what’s on your mind, what breaks your heart.
+You may already be doing that, but I would ask you to go deeper because this is where it gets real.
+Give me ten or fifteen quiet minutes without expecting anything.
+Then, if you don’t feel something stirring within you (by the way, that would be me), I will give you your miserable life back!
 What do you say?” – God

 1 Easy Step to permanent peace and joy: